Buick: Trishield

 The Buick Trishield is rooted in the ancestral coat of arms of the automaker's founder, David Dunbar Buick.
 That crest was a red shield with a checkered silver and azure diagonal line from the upper left to lower right, a stag above, and a punctured cross below.
 The division adopted this on its radiator grilles in 1937.
 In 1960, the logo underwent a major overhaul.
 Its single shield was replaced by a trio in red, white, and blue—denoting the LeSabre, Invicta, and Electra then in the Buick lineup.
-It was supplanted by the Buick Hawk in the 1970s, but the trishield reemerged in the 1980s, simplified, but with its same patriotic colors.
-The Trishield with red, white, and blue features, was simplified in 2005, but the colors have returned, representing the current trio of vehicles in the Buick marque for sedans and crossovers.
+It was supplanted by the Buick Hawk in the 1970s, but reemerged in simplified form in the 1980s.
+The Trishield became monochromatic in 2005, but the traditional colors returned in 2023.

 VentiPorts

-A traditional Buick styling cue dating to 1949 is a series of three or four 'vents' on the front fenders behind the front wheels.
-The source of this design feature was a custom car of Buick stylist Ned Nickles, which in addition had a flashing light within each hole, each synchronized with a specific spark plug to simulate the flames from the exhaust stack of a fighter airplane.
-Combined with the bombsight mascot (introduced in 1946), Nickle's custom Buick invoked an imaginary fighter airplane.
+A traditional Buick styling cue dating to 1949 is a series of three or four vents on the front fender behind the front wheels.
+The source of this design feature was a custom car of Buick stylist Ned Nickles, which in addition had a flashing light within each hole each synchronized with a specific spark plug simulating the flames from the exhaust stack of a fighter airplane.
 The flashing light feature was not used by Buick in production.

-The 1949 Buick Sales brochure stated the following "...four chrome-ringed Venti-Ports on forward fenders (three on all Super models) striking a smart aviation note while serving to ventilate the engine compartment."
-Air entered from the grille into the engine bay, was pressurized by the radiator fan, and exited (partially) through the VentiPorts.
-However, sometime during the 1949 model year this attribute was discontinued and the VentiPorts became non-functional.

-When introduced in 1949, there were only 2 model lines; the higher-priced Roadmaster had 4 ports per side, the lower series Super had 3.
-This was echoed over the next few years.
-By '54, Buick had added the Special and Century model lines, and although the Century and Super both used the same engine as the top-line Roadmaster, only the Roadmaster wore 4 VentiPorts.
-And the '53-54 Skylark had none.

-Buick was not entirely consistent with how they applied the styling feature, so theories that their count was tied to engine or body shell size is not factually consistent.
-It is more accurate that Buick tied the Ventiport count to the model line, and that was dependent on the year in question.
-For example, in '55 the Century and Super were both 'promoted' to 4 VentiPorts per side, despite the fact that the Century was sharing the smaller body shell with the '3-holer' Special.